Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 Stops current operation.
 (SLAM, Mapping, Navigation)

 #### Halt movement
-Stops the movement of the robot and saves the current goal so that it may be resumed after the user toggles halt back off
+Stops the movement of the robot and saves the current goal so that it may be resumed after the user toggles halt back on

 #### Status Display
 On the very bottom is the status display.